yth98/OS2019_PJ2/report.md

     sudo ./run_mmap.sh
     sudo ./clean.sh

-run_fcntl and run_mmap will access the master program to read the four .in files and access the slave program to write them to the four .out files sequencially by the method of fcntl or mmap respectively.
+run_fcntl and run_mmap will access the master program to read the four .in files and access the slave program to write them to the four .out files sequencially by the method of fcntl or mmap respectively, which is quite convenient to collect all result at once.

-### Implementation of memory-mapped I/O
-(some details on how we implement memory-mapped I/O)

 ## 執行結果 The Result